Panman82/ember-bootstrap-switch/README.md

 #### Action Handlers / Events

 The Component also captures [bootstrap-switch events](http://www.bootstrap-switch.org/events.html) and triggers them as Ember actions.
-Depending on the event/action, your function signature differs (below).
+Ex: `{{bs-switch checked="true" on-switch-change="handleChange"}}` Depending on the event/action, your function signature differs (below).
 Each action handler has access to the Component, which you can manipulate as needed, including:

 ```javascript
 function(component) {